-Assume we have a list of articlesarchivesHope the background color of odd rows is light gray, and even rows are white.
-The template code can be written as:
+Suppose we have a list of articles.archivesI hope the background color of odd rows is light gray, and even rows are white.
+You can write the template code like this:

 <ul class="article-list">